getludic/ludic/docs/components.md

 ## Using `f-strings`

-In Ludic, f-strings offer a bit more readable way to construct component content, especially if you need to do a lot of formatting with `<b>`, `<i>` and other elements for improving typography.
+In Ludic, f-strings offer a bit more readable way to construct component content, especially if you need to do a lot of formatting with `<b>`, `<i>`, and other elements for improving typography.
 Let's modify the previous example using f-strings:

 ```python
 p1 = p(f"click {Link("here", to="https://example.com")}")